ALBERT CARL KOCH and NC TECHBUILT HOUSES

 Around 1956 - The C. D. S. Clarkson House, 1.33 miles from town on Franklin Road, Hwy 64, Highlands NC.

-1957 - The Clifton H. and Juanita Kreps Residence, 634 Morgan Creek Road, Chapel Hill.
+1957 - The Clifton H. and Juanita Kreps Residence, 634 Morgan Creek Road, Chapel Hill NC.
 Sold in 1974 to Jay and Carolyn Judson.
-Sold in 1991 to David and Ruth Morgan who still owned it as of 2012.
+Sold in 1991 to David and Ruth Morgan who still owned it as of 2022.
 Garage added in 1994.

-1959 - The John and Anne Spitznagel House, 515 Morgan Creek Road, Chapel Hill.
+1959 - The John and Anne Spitznagel House, 515 Morgan Creek Road, Chapel Hill NC.
 Photo by Dail Dixon.
 Sold in 1965 to George W. and Barbara Selden Douglas.
 Sold in 1967 to Robert M. and Mary Alice Griffin.
 Sold in 1970 to Robert and Jewel Frary.
 Sold in 1971 to Charles and Jean Vickery.
 Sold in 1977 to Rodney and Nancy Barfield.
-Sold in 1979 to Charles H. and Claudia Stephens, Jr. Sold in 1994 to Tom and Marsha Jepsen who still owned it as of 2015.
+Sold in 1979 to Charles H. and Claudia Stephens Jr. Sold in 1994 to Tom and Marsha Jepsen who still owned it as of 2022.

-1960 - The Robert Leonard House, 708 Coker Lane, Chapel Hill.
-Sold in 1979 to George P. (Philip) and Ruth Manire.
+1960 - The Robert F. and Zella D. Leonard House, 708 Coker Lane, Chapel Hill NC.
+Sold in 1979 to George P. (Philip) and Ruth J. Manire.
 Was a rental for many years.
-Sold in 2001 to Adrianne Hanmer.
+Sold in 2001 to Adrienne Hanmer.
 Sold in 2002 to Claire Williams and Floyd Emmitt Bridgwater Jr. Sold in 2017 to Leah Boucher and John Strickler.

-1961 -The Edward C. and Hazel Schroeder Bolmeier House, 1535 Pinecrest, Durham.
+1961 -The Edward C. and Hazel Schroeder Bolmeier House, 1535 Pinecrest Road, Durham NC.
 According to their daughter Jane, this is a Techbuilt house.
 Sold in 1989 to Nancy and Samuel Hope.
 Sold in 1996 to John Staddon and Lucinda M. Paris.
 Sold in 2011 to Jacqueline and Gordon Bagwell.
 Photo by Heather Wagner.

-1967 - The Walter Allen, Jr. Residence, 1 Davie Lane, Chapel Hill.
-Sold in 1971 to Samuel and Gerda Fillenbaum who still owned it as of 2012.
+1967 - The Walter Allen Jr. Residence, 1 Davie Lane, Chapel Hill NC.
+Sold in 1971 to Samuel and Gerda Fillenbaum.
 Sold in 2016 to Terry Y. Lorant.

-1967 - The Jerry and Janice Warren House, 3113 Birnamwood Road, Raleigh.
+1967 - The Jerry and Janice Warren House, 3113 Birnamwood Road Raleigh NC.
 Sold in 1971 to Richard and Edith Sylla.
 Sold to Edythe Poyner.
 Sold in 2016 to West Highland Run LLC, controlled by Poyner.
 Sold in 2019 to Marianne and Constantine Jordanou.
 Will be destroyed and replaced by a new Modernist house designed by Vinny Petrarca.